NazarovN001/user-stories/README.md

 - acceptance criteria,
 - test scenarios.

-*Header:* Describes the action the user wants to perform using the system.
+*Header* describes the action the user wants to perform using the system.
 It is usually an active verb phrase of the goal.

-* US Body Format:* **As** [*user role*], **I want/can** [*do this and that*] **to** [*gain some benefit*].
+* US Body Format:* **As** [*user role*], **I want/can** [*do this and that*] **to** [*gain some benefit*].\
-  *Example:* "I, as a movie theater viewer, want to buy a ticket online in advance to see the movie at a convenient time."
+  *Example:* "I, as a cinema viewer, want to buy a ticket online in advance to see the movie at a convenient time."

 ***Acceptance Criteria:***
 US is usually accompanied by the development of acceptance criteria.
 Acceptance criteria define the boundaries of the story and provide insight into what behavior or quality the solution must provide in order to deliver value to the stakeholder.

 *Composed of:*
-*Preсondition (Given)* — the user's role, circumstances;
+- *Preсondition (Given)* — the user's role, circumstances;
-*Action (Trigger) (When)* — some action is carried out by the user with the help of the system;
+- *Action (Trigger) (When)* — some action is carried out by the user with the help of the system;
-*Result (Then)* — why, what value to get.
+- *Result (Then)* — why, what value to get.

 *Format:*
-Given [*precondition*], when [*a specific action is performed*], then [*a result must occur*] .
-For example: "When I buy a movie theater ticket online, then I can buy a ticket for a session given my free time".
+Given [*precondition*], when [*a specific action is performed*], then [*a result must occur*].\ For example: "When I buy a cinema ticket online, then I can buy a ticket for a session given my free time".

 ***Test Scenarios:***
 A test scenario is a description of what is supposed to be tested.
-On what data, what settings, what actions should be performed during testing.
-And what is the expected result.
+What data, what settings, what actions should be performed during the test.
+And what is the expected result. \
 For example:
-*Precondition:* The user is registered in the movie theater network (has an online account).
-User has selected a movie and a date.
+- *Precondition:* the user is registered in the cinema network (has an online account).
+The user has selected a movie and date.
-*Action:* The system shows available sessions.
-User selects a session, views the available seats and selects a free seat in the movie theater.
+- *Action:* the system displays available sessions.
+The user selects a session, views the available seats, and selects an available seat in the cinema.
-*Expected result:* The system prompts the user to pay for the ticket.
+- *Expected result:* the system prompts the user to pay for the ticket.

 ***US Advantages:***

 - Small implementable and testable pieces of functionality;
-- Easy to understand for stakeholders;
+- Easy for stakeholders to understand;
-- Focus on benefit, value, allows for improved process understanding.
+- Focus on benefit, value, allows for better process understanding.

 ***US Disadvantages:***